TEAS Party – Why the Test Is Important and Why It Shouldn’t Scare You

 - Life and physical sciences

 - Knowledge of language

 Each subject section will measure the basic level of the knowledge and skills you’ll use the most in your nursing program.
 The TEAS is an in-person, proctored test and the exam fee will vary depending on the testing location.
 You can visit ATI’s website to find a testing location near you.

 The TEAS is scored with a percentage of questions correct for each section.
 Different schools have different score requirements for each section of the test, so make sure you check your program’s specific application requirements.
 At Excelsior College, 85 percent of students achieve our score requirements on their first attempt.
-If you don’t pass the first time, don’t worry.
-You can take the test as many times as you need to before submitting your score.
+If you don’t pass the first time, don’t worry, but remember a student may only test twice in a calendar year (January-December).

 There are many ways to prepare for the TEAS, but Excelsior suggests using the official materials available from ATI, the developers and providers of the TEAS exam.
 A good way to start is to take a practice test to find out what you already know and what you need to work on.
 This will help you prioritize what to spend the most time on as you prepare.
 If you feel you need extra help in a certain subject area, there are several free online resources available to help you study.
 Many students report the Science and Math sections as being the most challenging, so Excelsior recommends refreshing your knowledge in those subjects with the free algebra resources through Khan Academy and IXL Learning as well as Khan Academy’s Intro to Biology.

 Finding a support community of other TEAS takers is another good way to share study tips and gain insight from students who have already taken the test.
 Just remember that you’re not in this alone and the TEAS really isn’t so scary when you know what to expect.